NicodemusGurion/nicodemusgurion.github.io/_posts/2024-05-15-Reading the Quran 2.md

 ---
-title: Reading the Quran, Surah 1 Al-Fatihah
+title: Reading the Quran, Surah 2 Al-Baqara
 tags: [Islam, Quran, Reading the Quran]
 thumb: https://i.ibb.co/X5DhS7G/9223-F86-F-0-DFE-497-E-AD02-A0239-AF01-CAB.jpg
 image: https://i.ibb.co/nQKGYSk/BFBCFC6-A-B758-4-B54-BEED-E40-DBE2-B0-E12.jpg
+permalink: /quran-2/
 ---

-Al-Bararah, or "The Cow" is the second Surah of the Quran.
+Al-Baqara, or "The Cow" is the second Surah of the Quran.
 It's the longest surah with 286 verses.
 It's hard to pinpoint exactly what it's about because the author jumps back and forth between topics like a rabid squirrel.
 A lot of of it seems to be self-glazing where Allah emphasizes just how freaking awesome he is and how much of a stupid meanie-head and loser everyone is who doesn't like him.
 Between that are random out-of-context stories and laws on random topics mixed in.
 All in all this surah reads like the ramblings of a schizophrenic patient in a mental institute.
 So many things are out of context that it is pretty much impossible to understand what is going on unless you have this previous knowledge.
 All in all it haphazardly changes topic at least 68 times.

 This chapter is massive with 286 verses.
 So this article will be long.
 I'll try to cut out as much text as possible to keep it shorter.